-Upon written application to the President, including a statement of reasons, any administrator who has been employed at least three (3) consecutive months, who has given notice at least two (2) weeks prior to his or her anticipated date of departure and who has given notice of intention to return, may be granted parental or adoptive leave for a period not exceeding one (1) academic year.
+Upon written application to the President, including a statement of reasons, any administrator who has been employed at least three (3) consecutive months, who has given notice at least two (2) weeks prior to their anticipated date of departure and who has given notice of intention to return, may be granted parental or adoptive leave for a period not exceeding one (1) academic year.
 Such leave shall be without pay for such period.

-The purposes for which an administrator may submit his application for such unpaid leave may include, but shall not be limited to:
+The purposes for which an administrator may submit their application for such unpaid leave may include, but shall not be limited to:

-- (i) The need to care for, or to make arrangement for the care of, a minor dependent child of the administrator, whether or not such child is the natural, adopted or step-child of such administrator; - (ii) To discharge any other responsibilities or duties in his capacity as the parent of a minor dependent child, whether or not such child is the natural, adopted or step-child of such administrator; - (iii) The need to care for a member of the administrator's immediate family;
+- (i) The need to care for, or to make arrangement for the care of, a minor dependent child of the administrator, whether or not such child is the biological, adopted or step-child of such administrator: - (ii) To discharge any other responsibilities or duties in their capacity as the parent of a minor dependent child, whether or not such child is the biological, adopted or step-child of such administrator; - (iii) The need to care for a member of the administrator's immediate family;

-Any administrator taking such family leave, upon his or her return to work, will be restored to his or her previous position or a similar position, with the same status and pay; provided, however, that if other administrators at equal length of service, credit and status in the same or similar positions have been laid off due to economic conditions or other changes in operating conditions affecting employment during the period of such family leave, he or she shall be extended the same rights and benefits, if any, as are extended to administrators of equal length of service in the same or similar positions.
+Any administrator taking such family leave, upon their return to work, will be restored to their previous position or a similar position, with the same status and pay; provided, however, that if other administrators at equal length of service, credit and status in the same or similar positions have been laid off due to economic conditions or other changes in operating conditions affecting employment during the period of such family leave, they shall be extended the same rights and benefits, if any, as are extended to administrators of equal length of service in the same or similar positions.

-An administrator on family leave shall not be entitled to use any accumulated sick leave, but upon cancellation or expiration of the family leave, such administrator shall regain his or her right to sick leave.
+An administrator on family leave shall not be entitled to use any accumulated sick leave, but upon cancellation or expiration of the family leave, such administrator shall regain their right to sick leave.